rkalaniNV/Automodel/docs/guides/pipelining.md

 ## Using the Functional API for Custom Models

-While AutoPipeline provides a high-level interface optimized for HuggingFace models, the functional API in `nemo_automodel.components.distributed.autopipeline.functional` offers lower-level building blocks that can be used with any PyTorch model, including custom architectures.
+While AutoPipeline is specifically designed as a high-level interface for HuggingFace models, the functional API in `nemo_automodel.components.distributed.pipelining.functional` provides more modular and accessible building blocks that can be used with any PyTorch model, including custom architectures.
+This separation allows for cleaner code organization where AutoPipeline handles HuggingFace-specific optimizations while the functional module remains model-agnostic.

 ### Key Functional API Components